nehasaisriyasiripragada/ZSOD/README.md

 # ZSOD
-zero shot object detection webapp
+*uploaded only sample files as files are larger than 250MB* zero shot object detection webapp
 Zero-Shot Object Detection (ZSOD) is an emerging computer vision paradigm that enables the detection of novel object categories without requiring explicit training examples, using natural